Logical Progression Engine - Natural Language Navigation

 Cold Burn

-Cold burn or frostbite occurs when the skin is in touch with an extremely cold body.
+Cold burn or Frostbite occurs when the skin is in touch with an extremely cold body.
 Extreme cold can cause damage to the skin and underlying tissues.
-For example, if there is a prolonged contact of the skin with moderately cold body like snow or very cold bodies like dry ice, liquid helium or liquid nitrogen for a brief period, cold burns will occur.
+For example, if there is a prolonged contact of the skin with moderately cold body like snow or very cold bodies like dry ice, liquid helium or liquid nitrogen for a brief period, cold burns or ice burns will occur.
 Here heat is transferred from the skin and organs to the cold body that is in contact.
 In other kinds of burns, the body that causes the burn is hotter and heat is transferred to the skin or the organ.

-If hypothermia is noticed, treating it should be the priority.
-Blisters are noticed when there is very severe frostbite.
-It may also damage tendons, muscles, nerves and bones.
-Gangrene is inevitable in the case of very severe frostbite.
-Frostbite may affect any part of the body.
 The most vulnerable parts are hands, feet, nose and ears.
 Recovery may be significant when the skin and underlying body tissues are injured and it may be permanent if there is injury to the blood vessels.
 If gangrene follows, the affected part may have to be amputated.
 When warming up of the affected part begins, the patient will experience intense pain.
 There will be tingling or burning sensation in the affected area also.

 People taking beta-blockers that decrease blood flow to the skin and those who suffer Peripheral Vascular Disease are at risk when exposed to cold for a prolonged period.
 Any person who is exposed to extreme cold for a long period is susceptible to frostbite.
 Diabetes, peripheral neuropathy or Raynaud's phenomenon are some conditions that may have increased risk of cold burns.
 Smoking and windy weather when the rate of heat loss from the skin is more will hinder the healing process.
 Cold burns at the work place are common.
 People who work in factories where they may come in contact with metal surfaces that are at extremely cold temperatures are prone to cold burns.
 When the skin is moist, they may receive almost instantaneous cold burns.

-Prevention of cold burns
+Prevention of freeze burns

-Extreme cold, wet clothes, high winds and poor circulation are some of the factors that can contribute to cold burns.
+Extreme cold, wet clothes, high winds and poor circulation are some of the factors that can contribute to freeze burns.
 Tight boots or clothing and conditions like cramped positions, some medications, smoking or alcohol can cause frostbite.
 Wearing appropriate clothing in winter when the temperature goes below normal and will help.
 Winter clothes like mittens, layered clothing that is wind-proof and water resistant gives good protection.

 First Aid for cold burns